Melissa Busekros, after her return to her home. (Photo courtesy Klaus Guenther)

 The letter came from Alexander and Helene Schneider, Johann and Katharina Harder and Heiko and Anna Krautter and was released through the IHRG.

 Thornton told WND the situations are becoming dire and parents more fearful about losing custody of their children because of what happened with Melissa.

 “We are turning to all believing gospel Christians and Baptists in the CIS, Europe and America,” the three sets of parents wrote.
 “We are three families of the church in Bischofswerda, and we homeschool our children.
 For that reason, we had to deal with numerous difficulties with the authorities.”

-The families cited fines of up to $4,000 the government has imposed – so far.
+The families cited fines of about $4,000 for the Harder and Krautter families and about $2,500 for the Schneider family – so far.

 “We ask that you pray for us and that you make your voice heard before the secular powers,” said the letter.

 “The German government is taking these actions simply because these parents homeschool their children,” Thornton said.
 “With a very strong Christian faith and a conviction that they should be allowed to raise their children in a Christian educational environment, these families are taking a stand, particularly regarding their right to oversee the sex education of their children as well as protect them from occult influences.”

 He also said he was able to meet with members of the Brause family, about whom WND has reported.
 The German courts already have granted custody of the family’s five children to social workers, although they had not yet moved them out of the family home.

 Michael Farris, founder of the Home School Legal Defense Association, said the German government actually was creating for Melissa the “parallel society” which it claims to despise.